apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Neptune-sized exoplanet is too big for its host star**
+**Taylor Swift Publicist Slams Gossiper Deuxmoi Over “Insane” Joe Alwyn Marriage Ceremony Claim**

-You can read more about it [here](https://arstechnica.com/science/2023/12/neptune-sized-exoplanet-is-too-big-for-its-host-star/).
+You can read more about it [here](https://deadline.com/2023/12/taylor-swift-deuxmoi-1235647612/).

 ## Requirements
 - Python 3.8